rockstor/rockstor-doc/quickstart.rst

 Installation
 ------------

+Installing Rockstor is quick and straight forward.

+See YouTube `How to install Rockstor 3.8-7 <https://www.youtube.com/watch?v=yEL8xMhMctw>`_.

-Installing Rockstor is quick and straight forward as shown in `this install video <https://www.youtube.com/watch?v=yEL8xMhMctw>`_.
-Since Rockstor is based on CentOS and uses the same anaconda installer the installation looks similar to that of CentOS or Fedora.
+Since Rockstor is based
+on CentOS and uses the same anaconda installer the installation looks similar to that of CentOS or Fedora.
 You can also read :ref:`vmmrockstorinstall` section of our :ref:`kvmsetup` for more information